ktonon/two-medium-model/README.md

 > **Acknowledgment: Paul Marmet**
 >
-> I owe a particular debt to Paul Marmet, whose book *Absurdities in
-> Modern Physics: A Solution* sharpened my understanding of the locality
+> It was Paul Marmet's book *Absurdities in Modern Physics: A Solution*
+> that helped me understand the problem of locality.
+Marmet emphasized a
-> problem.
-Marmet emphasized a fundamental puzzle: how can the energy of
+> fundamental puzzle: how can the energy of a radially expanding
-> a radially expanding wavefront collapse into a single point upon
+> wavefront collapse into a single point upon detection?
+His proposed
-> detection?
-His proposed resolution---considering the reference frame
+> resolution---considering the reference frame of the light wave itself,
-> of the light wave itself, for which vast spatial separations contract
+> for which vast spatial separations contract and exchanges across
-> and exchanges across light-years become instantaneous---was the first
+> light-years become instantaneous---was the first conceptual approach I
-> conceptual approach I encountered that truly confronted the paradox
+> encountered that truly confronted the paradox head-on.
-> head-on.
-It suggested that distant regions of the universe are
-> connected in ways our normal intuition obscures.
 >
 > In the context of the Two-Medium Model, this insight takes on a new
 > interpretation.
 The connection is not instantaneous, nor does it